Beyond Seasonal Depression: What Does This Weather Mean to You?

 Seasonal

 As the seasons shift, many of us notice changes not only in the world around us but also in how we feel inside.
-Shorter days, cooler air, and cloudy skies can sometimes bring a heaviness or low mood that feels different from the brighter months.
+Shorter days, cooler air, and cloudy skies can bring a heaviness or low mood that feels different from the brighter months.

-Common symptoms of seasonal depression may include:
+Common signs of seasonal low mood include:

-• Persistent low mood or sadness
+• Persistent sadness or flatness

 • Loss of interest in activities you usually enjoy